pythonindia/inpycon-blog/content/blog/python_month_2016.md

 Python month will be organized and run by volunteers, anyone who wants to participate is welcome, and all help is appreciated.

-This is a big task to handle and therefore requires a lot of volunteer support.
+This is a large task to handle and therefore requires a lot of volunteer support.
 Create an account in [Python Express web application](https://pythonexpress.in) and become a volunteer.
 Here is how you can help.

 1. If you are a Python programmer, and please give a talk/workshop at a college in your city.
 2. If you are a professor or student, please facilitate a workshop in your college.
 Request a workshop in [Python Express site](https://pythonexpress.in).
 A volunteer will follow up about facilities and tutor.